Dreaded, stubborn belly fat! HOW do you get rid of it?!

 2. Food choices

-Food choices are a major impact for accumulation of belly fat.
+Food choices are a major impact on the accumulation of belly fat.
 Sugar, in particular fructose, has been linked to abdominal obesity, especially when people drink soft drinks.

-Whether this is due to an excess of kilojoules consumed, or because the fructose slows down metabolism and fat burning doesn’t really matter, the bottom line is too much sugar is stored as fat!
+Whether this is due to an excess of kilojoules consumed or because fructose slows down metabolism and fat burning doesn’t really matter.
+The bottom line is too much sugar is stored as fat!

 When following a healthy eating plan such as the 28 Day Weight Loss Challenge, you can be confident in the fact that what you are eating is helping you reduce your waistline as opposed to adding to it.

 The 28 Day Weight Loss Challenge has a weekly meal plan, which consists of 3 snacks and 3 main meals a day.
 These recipes and meals are designed to help you lose weight safely and sustainably.
 Learn more about the Challenge here.